kmj217/LIRI-node-app/README.md

 3. movie-this

     Function takes the userInput (command) and the userQuery(movie), and returns title, cast, release date, ratings, country of origin, original language and synopsis.
+If the user does not input a movei, LIRI will default to Mr. Nobody.

 4. do-what-it-says